jroper/openshift-deployment-guide/src/main/paradox/lagom/preparing-for-production.md

 ## Connecting to Kafka

-In @ref:[Deploying Kafka](deploying-kafka.md), we deployed a Kafka instance, which we called `kafka`.
-To connect to it, we simply need to pass the URL for it to our application.
+In @ref:[Deploying Kafka](deploying-kafka.md), we deployed a Kafka instance, which we called `strimzi`.
+To connect to it, we simply need to pass the URL the service name for it to the Lagom application.

 Lagom will automatically read an environment variable called `KAFKA_SERVICE_NAME` if present, so there's nothing to configure in our configuration file, we just need to update the spec to pass that environment variable, pointing to the Kafka service we provisioned.
 The actual service name that we need to configure needs to match the SRV lookup for the Kafka broker - our Kafka broker defines a TCP port called `clients`, to lookup the IP address or host name and port number for this, we need to use a service name of `_clients._tcp.strimzi-kafka-brokers`: